coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Get Out of Paying Child Support in Colorado?

-In most cases, the inability to make a child support payment may be due to decreased income level, unemployment, incarceration, or other kinds of hardship, making it impossible to make payment.
-In this case, the state court provides options for making a support modification.
-Usually, if it was a case of refusal to payment despite being able to, the court uses harsher means to collect payments.
-However, more lenient measures are applied in the cases where the parent is unable to pay.
+In most cases, the inability to make a child support payment may be due to decreased income level, unemployment, incarceration, or other kinds of hardship, making it impossible to make a payment.
+In this case, the state court provides options for creating a support modification.
+Usually, if it were a refusal to pay despite being able to, the court uses harsher means to collect payments.
+However, more lenient measures are applied in cases where the parent cannot pay.
 The state child support law aims to find amicable solutions that satisfy both parties while fulfilling the child’s best interests.
 In most cases, the court allows temporary modification to child support orders until the non-custodial parent can sort the issues out.

 What is Back Child Support in Colorado?

 Under Colorado law, back child support is known as child support arrears.
-It occurs when a paying parent has not met their financial obligations regarding child support payment, especially when there is already a court order or agreement in place.
+It occurs when a paying parent has not met their financial obligations regarding child support payment, especially when a court order or agreement is already in place.

 In Colorado, failure to make these payments may lead to dire consequences for the payor.
-Therefore, according to state and federal law, any parent who owes child support arrears must pay the debt in full regardless of if the child is emancipated from the parents or not.
-Usually, these repayments might include interest charges.
+Therefore, according to state and federal law, any parent who owes child support arrears is generally required to pay the debt in full, regardless of whether the child is emancipated from the parents.
+Usually, these repayments include interest charges.

-Before enforcing child support agreements to collect back child support in Colorado, custodial parents or guardians must note that they can only enforce child support agreements that are part of a court order.
-Therefore, if the child support payment is based on an oral or written agreement that is not filed and approved by the state court, the relevant organizations will be unable to enforce it.
+Before enforcing child support agreements to collect back child support in Colorado, custodial parents or guardians must note that they may only enforce child support agreements that are part of a court order.
+Therefore, if the child support payment is based on an oral or written contract not filed and approved by the state court, the relevant organizations will be unable to enforce it.

 However, if the agreement is incorporated into a court order, it is enforceable.
 The courts strictly enforce the payment on delinquent parents via the following means:

-• Filing a Motion for Contempt: Custodial parents can file 2 types of contempt motions, punitive and remedial.
-The remedial contempt motion requests that the court orders the delinquent parent to be held in jail till payment is made.
-In contrast, punitive contempt motion requests that the court punishes the delinquent parent for failure to make payment.
+• Filing a Motion for Contempt: Custodial parents may file two types of contempt motions: punitive and remedial.
+The remedial contempt motion requests that the court order the delinquent parent to be held in jail until payment is made.
+In contrast, the punitive contempt motion requests that the court punish the delinquent parent for failure to make payment.
 Unlike the case of remedial contempt, this motion requires the filing party to prove beyond a reasonable doubt that the defaulting parent refused to pay child support despite having the ability to do so.

 • Court Orders to Collect Child Support: After a parent is held in contempt, the judge may order the Colorado Child Support Enforcement Unit (CSEU) to take specific actions to collect payment.
 These include seizing or intercepting the parent’s earnings or asset, placing liens on the individual’s real or personal property, driver’s license suspension, professional, occupational, and recreational license suspension, etc.

-In more serious cases of failing to pay child support, The CSEU may report the case to federal prosecutors because it is a federal crime.
-In this situation, the prosecutor can file a criminal action against the delinquent parent.
-This can result in the individual being convicted of a misdemeanor and being incarcerated for a significant amount of time.
+In more serious cases of failing to pay child support, the CSEU may report the case to federal prosecutors because it is a federal crime.
+The prosecutor may file a criminal action against the delinquent parent.
+This may result in the individual being convicted of a misdemeanor and incarcerated for a significant amount of time.

-Is there a Colorado Statutes of Limitation on Child Support?
+Is there a Colorado Statute of Limitations on Child Support?

-Colorado Statute of limitations on child support provides the maximum time within which an individual, usually the parent or guardian with child custody, can initiate legal proceedings to collect child support arrears.
-As a general rule in the state, legal action to collect this payment can be initiated at any time, as there is no statute of limitation on child support arrears or retroactive child support.
-Additionally, they can collect these payments and receive a 12% interest as well.
+Colorado's Statute of limitations on child support provides the maximum time within which an individual, usually the parent or guardian with child custody, initiates legal proceedings to collect child support arrears.
+As a general rule in the state, legal action to collect this payment may be initiated at any time, as there is no statute of limitations on child support arrears or retroactive child support.
+Additionally, they may collect these payments and receive a 12% interest.

 disclaimer